Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-particle.md

 ## Particle Integration Setup

-Now that we have a webhook, we can give it to Particle so it can send Losant all of those events that are being published.
+Now that we have a webhook, we can give it to Particle so it can send Losant the events that are being published.
 Navigate to [https://console.particle.io/integrations](https://console.particle.io/integrations) and select `New Integration`.

 ![New Integration](/images/getting-started/losant-iot-dev-kits/builder-kit-particle/new-integration.png "New Integration")